 How is ethanol used today?

-Ethanol has a wide variety of uses, including as a solvent for perfumes and varnishes, in the preparation of flavorings and essences, as a preservative for biological specimens, as a disinfectant, and of course, as a fuel and gasoline additive.
+Ethanol has a wide variety of uses, including as a solvent for perfumes and varnishes, in the preparation of flavorings and essences, as a preservative for biological specimens, as a disinfectant, and, of course, as a fuel and gasoline additive.

 Those with 10% ethanol are called E10, while those with 15% are called E15.
-All types of vehicles that run on gasoline can function with E10, while only light-duty vehicles manufactured from 2001 and beyond can use E15.
+All vehicles that run on gasoline can function with E10, while only light-duty vehicles manufactured from 2001 and beyond can use E15.

 Types of fuel